okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-intro/index.md

 ### Passwordless authentication, e.g. with a "magic link"

 Okta enables users to authenticate without a password by emailing them an embedded link — this can be clicked to complete their authentication experience without having to enter their password.
-Other non-password authenticators include phone (SMS or voice call, biometrics, and answers to security questions.
+Other non-password authenticators include phone (SMS or voice call), biometrics, and answers to security questions.

 * [Authenticator SDK integration guides](ADD LINK)
 * [Email SDK use cases](ADD LINK)